 This show provides examples of:

 - Badass Adorable: Benjamin's dad.

-- Bunnies for Cuteness: The main characters are mostly cute bunnies designed to appeal to children.
+- Bunnies for Cuteness: Peter Rabbit himself, his cousin Benjamin Bunny, and their families: all cute bunnies designed to appeal to children.

 - Civilized Animal